paperbound/adnn-ecu/wiki/process/yocto-notes.md

 ### Developing Applications

 Yocto provides recipes for setting up a development environment for the target device.
-This is activated using the `populate_sdk` task that comes with the `ann-image-minimal` image recipe that we use in this workflow
+This is activated using the `populate_sdk` task that comes with the `ann-image-minimal` image recipe used in this workflow

 ```bash
 bitbake -c populate_sdk ann-image-minimal